COVID-19 Information

 • wear a cloth face covering when in public and you are not able to social distance

-• don’t shake hands; give yourself a hug and make eye contact with your friend to indicate a warm greeting
+• don’t shake hands if that is uncomfortable; instead give yourself a hug and make eye contact with your friend to indicate a warm greeting

 • disinfect frequently touched surfaces (door handles, light switches, toilet handle, cell phone, computer, etc.)